Body mass index (BMI) is a standard health assessment tool in most healthcare facilities.

 Though a greater BMI is linked to poorer health outcomes, the location of fat on the body may make a bigger difference.

-For example, in a review of 72 studies, researchers found that those with apple-shaped fat distribution had a significantly higher all-cause mortality risk, while those with pear-shaped fat distribution had a lower risk (
+For example, in a review of 72 studies that included data from more than 2.5 million people, researchers found that those with apple-shaped fat distribution had a significantly higher all-cause mortality risk, while those with pear-shaped fat distribution had a lower risk (

 In fact, the authors highlighted that BMI doesn’t consider where fat is stored on the body, which can misclassify a person as being unhealthy or at risk of disease (